 AML 5216 Early American Literature (3) American literature from its beginning to 1815, including religious, social and political influences.

-AML 5616 The Afro-American Novel (3) Includes Charles Chesnutt, James Weldon, Jean Toomer, Zora Neale Hurston, Richard Wright, Ralph Ellison, James Baldwin, Toni Morrison, Alice Walker.
+AML 5616 The Afro-American Novel (3) Includes Charles Chesnutt, James Weldon, Jean Toomer, Zora Neale Hurston, Richard Wright, Ralph Ellison, James Baldwin, Toni Morrison, and Alice Walker.

 AML 5236 Studies in American Realism and Naturalism (18501910) (3) A study of the intellectual, social and literary developments of this realistic-naturalist period.
 Emphasis is placed upon the literary achievements of such writers as Howells, Twain, James, Crane, and Garland.

-AML 5938 Seminar in American Literature (3) Current topics in American literature organized around selected writers and themes which reflect the political, cultural, and artistic values of our society.
+AML 5938 Seminar in American Literature (3) Current topics in American literature organized around selected writers and themes which reflect the political, cultural, and artistic values of society.